Sabbir256/react-redux/README.md

 Initially, the reducer object is empty.
 We can add as many reducers as we want within this object.
 We will populate it as we go along the project.

 ## Provide the Redux Store to React
 Once the store has been created, we need to make it available to the components of the application.
 If you are familiar with React Context, then you know that we need to wrap the App component with context provider to make it available to all components.
 Same logic is applied here, but we apply it in the top level, in ```/src/index.js```.
 We import ```<Provider>``` from react-redux and wrap the ``<App/>`` component with it.
+This way, the store can be accessed from anywhere in the project directory.

 ```JSX
 import { StrictMode } from "react";